How it Works

 3d: Complete the Orientation Course

-After students attend the live Orientation Course, they will engage in the Orientation Course which includes online modules to practice using the OLS.
+Students will engage in our Orientation Course which includes online modules to practice using the OLS.

 Completion of the Orientation Course will take place on student’s individual time outside of Week of Welcome time.